 The primary objective of this course is the development of the student’s appreciation of art and his critical interpretation of art—specifically the American musical—through analysis of the text (i.e. the play on the page and the learning the conventions therein), the text’s translation to the stage, and the text within its historical context.
 Certainly the graduate of a Jesuit college prep school can profit culturally by having an historical appreciation for a truly American creative legacy, and through this course will also be equipped with the language and mode of analysis to think about the genre in critical and creative ways.
 As The American Musical: From Page to Stage addresses the background, development, and flowering of this genre, and focuses the student on the works themselves, it will also pay special attention to the backgrounds and contributions of our greatest composers, lyricists and performers.
 A focus on a writing process that helps students develop and synthesize the students’ learning is key to this course; so too is an emphasis on the students’ oral presentation skills.
 Flexibility is an inherent characteristic to this course, as plays and people can be changed in some cases.

 The Public Speaking senior elective is designed for the serious student who desires to expand his knowledge and appreciation of speaking the English language, particularly in front of groups.
 A primary goal of the course is to help students develop confidence, not only in speaking in front of groups, but also in gathering and organizing the material they are presenting.
 Towards the course’s primary goal of effective public speaking, students will also learn to be smart listeners and active scrutinizers of information, and in so doing work towards Jesuit education suggests students need to develop “mastery of logical skills and critical thinking.”
 Important classroom discussions will cover the basic elements of logic and rhetorical analysis, which will be applied to statistics, research results, and mass media.
 While the class will cover the importance of presenting well-organized arguments, the class is not designed for the student with a pronounced interest in forensics and debate.
 Developing confidence and clarity of thought remains the center of the course’s goal.
-The course is not geared towards, or a component of, the school’s forensics program.

 This course examines seminal works of African-American Literature from 1900 through the present from a thematic perspective.
 In it, students will analyze common threads that run through various genres and time periods, including the search for self-identity, the desire for self-definition and determination, the call to social action, the identification of social ills (past and present), and the celebration of race.
 Students will examine the cultural and historical trends that inform the thematic issues.
 The course will introduce students to major works and writers of the contemporary African American canon.
 Time will be devoted to close reading of texts, independent study of parallel works, and literary discussion of trends in the genre.
 Further, close study of the cultural context within which this literature has been produced will be conducted, utilizing documentary video, music, and scholarship from other disciplines like sociology, psychology, and history.
 Students will be expected to write about these insightfully and speak about them adeptly in both class discussion and formal presentation.